Warfley/LPMDocker/README.md

 - trunk: lazarus trunk, fpc stable (according to fpcup)
 - experimental: lazarus trunk, fpc trunk

 The images can be build using `./build.sh subdirectory` e.g. `./build.sh 2.0`.
-To build all images multithreaded via gnu parallel use `build_all.sh` (requires gnu parallel)
+To build all images use `build_all.sh`

 ## Extending
 To extend this with a new version, simply create a new directory with the tag name (e.g. `fixes2.0`) and add a `build.sh` (with execution rights) which builds the fpc and lazarus version to `~/development/[fpc|lazarus]`.
 E.g.